ardhynugroho/nginx-nap/docs/source/deploy-local-registry.rst

 A local registry is needed to install *NGINX Plus Ingress Controller* from *k3s*.

 .. note::
-  This already deployed for lab. hands-on session.
-You can skip this step.
+  This already deployed for lab. hands-on session, you don't need to do anything.

 .. warning::
   Make sure you're login to *APP* node.